nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/sub-workflow-example/1-creating-the-expense-document-type.md

 Before starting the document type creation, we will take a little time to review what is expected from us at this step:

-*   Users should be able to fill in their expenses and attach the corresponding receipt.
+- Users should be able to fill in their expenses and attach the corresponding receipt.</br>
   => This means we need to create a document type that will allow us to attach a binary file.
 The file will be a mandatory field.

-*   Each expense should be validated separately.
+- Each expense should be validated separately.</br>
   => No more than one binary file at a time then.

-*   Expense type can be chosen from a list (transportation, hotel or misc).
+- Expense type can be chosen from a list (transportation, hotel or misc).</br>
   => We will need to create a [vocabulary]({{page space='studio' page='vocabularies'}}).

-*   Expenses worth 100 dollars or more and/or belonging to the misc type have to be validated by the accounting service and the general manager, otherwise only by the accounting service.
+- Expenses worth 100 dollars or more and/or belonging to the misc type have to be validated by the accounting service and the general manager, otherwise only by the accounting service.</br>
   => The user will have to fill the amount; amount and expense type should be mandatory fields.

 Alright; now that we know where we are heading to, we can look further.